oliyh/jsonschema-talk/README.md

     - Dates, times, keywords
     - Sets
   - Constraints over JSON
+    - Examples of valid JSON that represent garbage
 - Things you can describe
   - Primitives (including enums, numbers with min/max, strings with formats or patterns)
   - Objects